codersujon/Laravel_APIs_No_Auth/README.md

 # 👨‍💼 Laravel Employee Management API

-A simple RESTful API built with Laravel to manage employee records (CRUD).
+A simple RESTful API built with Laravel to manage employee records.

 ---